e-shreve/rulecheck/README.md

 ___
 ### Installation

-Ensure Python 3.6 or greater and pip are present on the system (see below) and then run:
+Ensure [srcml](#srcml), Python 3.6 or greater, and pip are present on the system and then run:
 ```
 pip install rulecheck
 ```